tensorzero/tensorzero/examples/tutorial/README.md

 ## Running an Example

+1. Set the `OPENAI_API_KEY` environment variable.
+   For the second example (Email Copilot), you will also need to set the `ANTHROPIC_API_KEY` environment variable.

-1. Launch the TensorZero Gateway and ClickHouse database:
+2. Launch the TensorZero Gateway and ClickHouse database:

 ```bash
 docker compose up
 ```

-2. Install the dependencies:
+3. Install the dependencies:

 ```bash
 uv venv